SpeechifyInc/string-tracker/README.md

 </p>

 # String Tracker
 A zero dependency library for operating on strings while maintaining changes and index maps transparently.
 This is done by keeping a sparse list of add, remove and regular string changes.
+The library implements the String prototype functions so that you can do `tracker.replace("foo", "bar").slice(0, 10).trim()`.
+This is the preferred way to work with the tracker, but it also exposes many internal functions for advanced use cases.

 ## How it works